FAQs

 Success will also be evident through an informed community, able to hold future leaders to account on the continued journey towards 50% renewable energy and beyond.

-Success can be seen indirectly through changes in government policy, which may have been influenced by the Future Grid project.
 The relationship between the activities of Future Grid and changes in Government policy is symbiotic.
-One may or may not have led to the other, but Future Grid is always required to respond to changes.
+One may or may not have led to the other, but Future Grid has always been required to respond to changes.
 A good example was the grandfathering of the 1:1 solar feed-in tariff in April 2020, and its replacement with grants to support the installation of household batteries (the NTG HBBS program).
 The community’s reluctance to invest in batteries owing to the lucrative nature of the feed-in tariff was a significant barrier to the development of DER in Alice Springs.
 Following the partial removal of that barrier, the Future Grid team had to reconfigure the way the VPP had been designed.
 Rather than installing batteries as part of the project – which was the original idea - the team were now able to leverage existing batteries in Alice Springs and expand the reach of the VPP.

 At a national and global level, how important is the Alice Springs Future Grid project and what outcomes might be applicable to other grids?